gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

 3.1: Model Registration
 -----------------------

-First, set up the model registration code that makes your model discoverable by the NEST toolkit.
+First, set up the model registration code that makes your model discoverable by the BERG toolkit.

 This code:

 1. Loads your model's configuration from the YAML file
-2. Registers your model with the NEST registry, making it discoverable
+2. Registers your model with the BERG registry, making it discoverable
 3. Specifies the module path, class name, and modality

 .. code-block:: python

     import os
     import yaml
-    from nest.core.model_registry import register_model
+    from berg.core.model_registry import register_model

     # Load model info from YAML
     def load_model_info():